 I have a lot of fond memories from my years in Colorado.
 I moved from Virginia Beach, Virginia to Boulder, Colorado about 22 years ago with a really wonderful guy, Keith.
 He had recently graduated from Old Dominion University in Norfolk and we decided it was time to explore a new part of the country.
 We looked at a bunch of options and decided on Oregon.
-Though we considered living in Portland, we both grew up on the water, Keith in Green Bay, Wisconsin and me on 2 of the Great Lakes in Northern Michigan, so we ultimately settled on Medford.
+Though we considered living in Portland, we both grew up on the water, Keith in Green Bay, Wisconsin and me on two of the Great Lakes in Northern Michigan, so we ultimately settled on Medford.
 This small city is near the southern coast just north of the Oregon/California border in a region of the state called the Banana Belt.
 We gave notice on our little duplex & our jobs before realizing that Medford had no jobs available that fit Keith’s degree.
 It was a bit of a shock but since we had made up our minds to go, neither of us wanted to give up.
 So instead of canceling our plans, we took Keith’s brother Scott’s advice and packed up everything we owned and headed to Evergreen, Colorado.
 Scott & Tawnia gave us a couch to crash on until we could find our own apartment outside of Boulder & the adventure began!

 During the decade I lived in the Rocky Mountains, I grew so much.
 I began as a hard partying twenty-something & transitioned to a married Tricenarian.
 I am grateful that I lived in one of the healthiest states in the U.S., for the really wonderful people I met and the gorgeous mountains.
 This is where I hiked my first 14er, learned to ski & mountain bike and spent much of my free time hiking and exploring the iconic Flatirons and the massive Peaks of the Rockies.
 I started a career in real estate, broke up with Keith and eventually met my wonderful husband Steve.
 Instantly, I was a step-mom to his three kids and he became step-dad to my bun-buns, Cadbury & Chloe.
 Soon we started our own four-legged family and welcomed our adorable dogs, Buttercup & Tobey Jug, into the mix!
 I’ve only been back to Denver once in the 12 years since I moved so I was really excited to see this beautiful place again.